 There are four tabs in the spreadsheet: Instructions, Samples, Samples_Fields, and Lists.
 The Instructions tab explains how to use and populate the spreadsheet.
 The Samples tab is where your data will be entered.
 The Samples_Fields tab includes definitions for all the columns on the Samples tab.
 The Lists tab includes all controlled vocabulary for certain fields.

 Source of columns¶

-The BiSciCol FIMS, which we will be using to store and interface with specimen data, allows projects to completely customize the fields that they use – along with the validation rules that accompany those fields.
-Since the goal of the SI Barcode Network is to get BARCODE keyword sequences into GenBank, we limited the specimen fields to those that will end up in a GenBank record.
+The GeOMe FIMS, which we will be using to store and interface with specimen data, allows projects to completely customize the fields that they use – along with the validation rules that accompany those fields.
+Since the goal of the SI Barcode Network is to get high quality sequences onto GenBank, we limited the specimen fields to those that will end up in a GenBank record.
 However, we also based our fields on DarwinCore fields, which you should notice in the field names.
-We think that our collections of fields act as a bridge between permanent collection databases (like NMNH EMu) and GenBank.
+Our subset of fields acts as a bridge between permanent collection databases (like NMNH EMu) and GenBank.